-Go to the form you wish to edit.
+- Navigate to the page you want to edit.

-Click Insert More Content, and select Other Macros.
+- Click Insert More Content > Other Macros.

 There are several special pastel colors: yellow (default), red, blue, cyan, green and purple.